 California: A great day at the beach

 Packed a lunch, water, and headed to the beach.
-I go on an almost yearly camping trip to San Onofre, this is a great spot for just a day trip to the beach too.
+I have gone on may camping trips to San Onofre; this is a great spot for just a day trip to the beach too.
 San Onofre is located next to a military base in San Diego, California.
 Often you can watch the Camp Pendleton Airfield Operations.
-I caught a snap of a helicopter maneuver above.
+I caught a snap of a helicopter maneuver (last photograph).

 "San Onofre State Beach is a rare 3,000-acre scenic coastal-canyon park with high environmental values and recreation use.
 The park includes three distinct areas: San Onofre Bluffs, San Onofre Surf Beach, and San Mateo Campground.

 San Onofre Bluffs offers camping and day-use parking along Old Highway 101 adjacent to the sandstone bluffs.
 The beach below is popular with swimmers and surfers with six rugged dirt access trails cut into the bluff above.
 All campsites include a fire pit and picnic table.
 The campground offers cold outdoor showers and chemical toilets.
 No hookups are available however there is a dump-station.